tarakc02/julia-experiments/general/README.md

 │ 32  │ 21.4    │ 4     │ 121.0   │ 109   │ 4.11    │ 2.78    │ 18.6    │ 1     │
 ```

+The [Feather.jl](https://github.com/JuliaData/Feather.jl) package provides the ability to read and write feather files.

 ## Working with tabular data

 The `DataFrames` package provides a `DataFrame` along with the usual methods to index, etc: